The adaptive cruise control is supplemented by the queue assistance function (also called "Queue Assist").

 When the adaptive cruise control is following another vehicle at speeds below30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, the adaptive cruise control will brake for the stationary vehicle.

-When the adaptive cruise control is following another vehicle at speeds in excess of30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, the adaptive cruise control will ignore the stationary vehicle and instead select the stored speed.
+When the adaptive cruise control is following a vehicle in front at speeds in excess of30 km/h (20 mph) and the target is changed from a vehicle in front to a stationary vehicle, the adaptive cruise control will ignore the stationary vehicle and instead select the stored speed.

 - The driver must intervene him/herself and brake.